Click on thumbnails below for full details and enlarged images.

-He perfectly reproduces in porcelain the trappings of a past age,
+Reproducing porcelain of a past age,

 where skill and craftsmanship were an artist’s primary concern.
 By

-only references the technologies of the past but archives them for the
+appropriating rare coins, carvings, lace and organic substances John Bauer references the technologies of the past and archives them for the

 John Bauer pushes the limits of what is technically possible in

 ceramics.
 A sentimentalist, he salvages antique crochet cloth, linens